irrdnet/irrd/docs/admins/migrating-legacy-irrd.rst

 The configuration file is different, and some obsolete options have been dropped.
 The new format of the configuration file is :doc:`documented in detail </admins/configuration>`.
 The RPSL data is now stored in an SQL database.
-The migration path for data is covered in the
-``TODO: link to deployment guide``
-, but essentially comes down to performing a fresh import of all data, while initially configuring your authoritative databases as a simple mirror.

 Whois query handling
 --------------------
-A sample of 230.000 queries from rr.ntt.net were executed against IRRd version 4 and the version NTT was running at the time, with identical data.
+A sample of 230.000 queries from rr.ntt.net were executed against IRRd version 4.0.0 and the 2.x version NTT was running at the time, with identical data.
 Along with a number of solved bugs, this identified a number of cases where legacy versions may currently provide different responses.
 Different responses are primarily due to bugs in legacy IRRd, which do not occur in version 4.